Some Advice for New Managers

 Congratulations!
 You have just been promoted to manager—all the long hours have paid off.
 Well done!
 Now what?
+We thought it wise to share some advice for new managers.

 In most organizations, people get promoted into management positions because they are good engineers or sales people or accountants.
 Then, they are left to their own devices to learn management “on the job” with little or no support, tools, or training.
 They are expected to learn a whole new competency on their own!
 That’s pretty crazy when you consider the affect that quality of management has on an organization’s success.